ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## Bitswap improvements

-TODO:
+Bitswap is the most prevalent data transfer protocol in the IPFS network.
+Our experience operating the public IPFS Gateways on behalf of the IPFS Foundation gives us an opportunity to observe and optimize Bitswap at scale.

+Based on tracing and metrics from the public IPFS Gateways, we've [identified and released](https://github.com/ipfs/boxo/blob/main/CHANGELOG.md) a number of performance improvements to the [Go implementation of Bitswap in Boxo](https://github.com/ipfs/boxo/tree/main/bitswap), which is used by Kubo and Rainbow.

-## libp2p
+## Libp2p improvements

-Libp2p underpins all of the above projects and is the bedrock of the entire IPFS stack.
-Evidence of this is the fact that all of the above initiatives rely on libp2p in some way.
+Libp2p underpins all the above projects and is the bedrock of the entire IPFS stack.

 Beyond the work mentioned above on transports, we've also been working on a number of improvements and specs to libp2p that support the above projects indirectly: